-Renga Renga Lily or Arthropodium (New Zealand Rock Lily) .
-Arthropodium (renga renga lily) are an attractive evergreen flowering perennial.
+It is the Renga Renga Lily or Arthropodium cirratum (New Zealand Rock Lily) with its attractive evergreen foliage that is the flowering perennial most widely used.
 A hardy clumping plant they cope well with a warmer position in the garden.

 The cultivar that we like is known as Arthropodium ‘Matapouri Bay’ which is a fantastic plant for dry shade.
 Arthropodium cirratum will reach 60cm to 80 cm with flower spike to 1m, originally from New Zealand.
 All species are for the foliage as well as the flowers ranging from purple and yellow to a chocolate color which appear during spring to summer.
 Great ornamental plant in rockeries.

 Arthropodium are a group of herbaceous perennials plants, only two from New Zealand.
 Sometimes called the Renga Renga Lily, they do make a great border plant forming a dense clump of sword-like foliage topped with white flower spikes.
 Grows to 80cm.

 With eight species, four native to Australia, two from new zealand and two from the nearby Pacific Islands and as far away as Madagascar they do differ in growth habit as well as common name.

 - A. candidum ‘Rubrum’ is the ‘Dwarf Rock Lily’.